pablo-abc/chai-jsdom/README.md

 The following docs are adjusted from `@testing-library/jest-dom`'s README.

+> **NOTE**: this package is really new, and mostly just a wrapper on top of `@testing-library/jest-dom`.
+Most likely some error messages won't be that useful to you.
+That said, I'm successfully using this with [Felte](https://github.com/pablo-abc/felte).

 ## Installation

 This module is distributed via [npm][npm] which is bundled with [node][node] and